manousos/glowing-waffle/README.md

 ```
 Admissible values are `warn` and `error`.
 The default value is `error`.

+The rule currently only checks the first-level children of a `<configuration>` tag.
+Namely it doesn't go deep to check sub-parameters.

 ## Bug report and contributions

 If you think any rule has bugs or should be configurable or for any other issue/suggestion, please open a [GitHub issue for this project](https://github.com/Thefolle/requireReleaseDepsInPlugins/issues).